-Services that are covered for you What you must pay when you get these services in-network and out-of-network New referrals are required following each discharge.
-If you have been recently discharged from the hospital or a skilled nursing facility and would like a referral, call the phone number on your UnitedHealthcare member ID card.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network a skilled nursing facility and would like a referral, call the phone number on your UnitedHealthcare member ID card.
 Trips must be to or from plan-approved medically related appointments (locations); limited to ground transportation only.
 Mileage reimbursement available upon request (arrangements must be set up in advance).
 Each one-way trip must not exceed 50 miles.
 A trip is considered one way; a round trip is considered 2 trips.
 The benefit cannot be used for emergency related trips.
 Drivers do not have medical training.
 In case of an emergency, call 911.
 One companion per trip at least 18 years of age or older.
+Cab/sedan services available.
 Standard transportation services require at least 2 business days advanced notice.
-Appointments can be made up to 30 days in advance.
 Weekend scheduling available only for urgent requests.
-Receive 6 hours of non-medical personal care each year provided through a professional caregiver to perform tasks such as companionship, meal prep, medication reminders and more.
+Non-Medical personal care Receive 6 hours of non-medical personal care each year provided through a professional caregiver to perform tasks such as companionship, meal prep, medication reminders and more.
 Call the customer service number on your UnitedHealthcare member ID card for more information and to request and schedule care.
 No referral required.
 Unused hours do not roll over.
 Caregiver hours must be scheduled in 2-hour increments.
+You will typically be paired with a caregiver within 5 business days.